dann1/one-deploy/arch_single_local.md

     one_fqdn: myone.example.org
 ```

+> [!NOTE]
-:warning: **Note:** When the Passenger integration is enabled, the `opennebula-sunstone` SystemD service is automatically stopped and disabled.
+> When the Passenger integration is enabled, the `opennebula-sunstone` SystemD service is automatically stopped and disabled.

 ### Enterprise Edition
 You can use your enterprise distribution with the Ansible playbooks.
 Simply add your token to the var file.
 Also you can enable the Prometheus and Grafana integration part of the Enterprise Edition: